-Millican lectures are made possible through the generosity of Mr. Olin Moore Millican (1904-1999) who established the Roy McLeod Millican memorial Fund in honor of his brother.
+Millican lectures are made possible through the generosity of Mr. Olin Moore Millican (1904-1999), who established the Roy McLeod Millican Memorial Fund in honor of his brother.

 For more information, contact Lea Beneish.